Export to PowerPoint / Word

 Export as Embedded Workbook

 Exports the selected chart to PowerPoint/Word as an embedded workbook.
-This option allows you to make changes directly to the underlying data/chart from within PowerPoint/Word, although this is not generally recommended since (a) chart data should be manipulated at its source and (b) embedded workbooks may bloat presentation/document file size.
+This option allows you to make changes directly to the underlying data/chart from within PowerPoint/Word.
+However, this is not generally recommended because (a) chart data should be manipulated at its source and (b) embedded workbooks may bloat the presentation/document file size.
+Additionally, making changes directly in the embedded workbook can lead to unexpected behavior when refreshing the linked chart.

 Export Behavior